 • The College will expand opportunities to award Information Technology (IT) Fast Track certificates and an Associate degree in Cyber Security using existing spaces.

-• As part of expansion of our allied health (medical, non-nursing programs), new degree programs at the Shelby-Hoover campus will require new computer software for Health Information Technology and installation of a functional dental practice training clinic for Dental Hygiene.
+• As part of expansion of our allied health (medical, non-nursing programs), new computer software will be required for Health Information Technology.

 STUDENT SUCCESS HUB